nagasudhirpulla/taming_python/blog/skills/list_comprehension.md

 ### Creating list from another sequence/list using list comprehension
 ![list_comprehension_illustration](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/list_comprehension_illustration.png)
-* As shown in the above image, for creating a new list we require the input list, operation on each list item, condition for including the list item if any.
+* As shown in the above image, for creating a new list we require the input list, operation on each list item, conditional statement for including the list item if any.
-* The
+* The conditional statement can be used as a `filter` to exclude undesired list items from the output list

 ### Creating a list of 15 numbers using 'List Comprehension'
 ```python